liusseka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **5-local_variables:-** The script lists all local variables and environment variables, and functions.
-**6-create_local_variable:-** The script creates a new local variable **7-create_global_variable:-** The script creates a global variable
+**6-create_local_variable:-** The script creates a new local variable **7-create_global_variable:-** The script creates a global variable **8-true_knowledge:-** The script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.